 A recent model with a good amount of RAM (I would not go below 8 GB) would be great.
-If you only have an older computer, use what you have for now and test how your computer handles the task.
+If you only have an older computer; use what you have for now and test how your computer handles the task.

-The best scenario would be a computer that is only used for that purpose, because each time you install new updates for the operating system, the programs and drivers, there´s a chance that your entire system might stop working due to compatibility issues.
+The best scenario would be a computer that is only used for that purpose.
+Because each time you install new updates for the operating system, the programs and drivers.
+There´s a chance that your entire system might stop working due to compatibility issues.

 Because each small update can potentially render your recording system useless, it´s mandatory to always automatically backup your system.